redomino/redomino.advancedkeyword/README.txt

 This works because we provide a customized catalog indexer for keywords.

+In next releases will be provided a mechanism for changing the shown keywords (useful for example if you don't like to show "technology.combinened systems").

 How to use advancedkeyword on an existing site
 ----------------------------------------------